Joe Neguse: Social issues

 Neguse supported the Equality Act.
 He supports the Voting Rights Act of 1965 and has introduced legislation to allow people aged 16 and 17 to preregister to vote.
 He co-sponsored the Emmett Till Antilynching Act.
 Neguse supports the national legalization of cannabis.
 Neguse supports universal background checks and believes there are limitations to the Second Amendment.

+Neguse supported the proposed Antisemitism Awareness Act of 2023.
+This bill would codify the recognition by the Department of Education Civil Rights office of the International Holocaust Remembrance Alliance's (IHRA's) working definition of antisemitism, which classifies criticism of the state of Israel as antisemitic.

 Climate change

 Neguse has called climate change an "existential threat".
-He has introduced legislation to create an expansion of the Civilian Conservation Corps to focus on forest management and wildfire mitigation.
+He has introduced legislation to create a new version of the Civilian Conservation Corps to focus on forest management and wildfire mitigation.
 Neguse opposed the Trump administration's withdrawal from the Paris Agreement.
 He supports the Green New Deal.
 He supports efforts to increase fuel efficiency and federal incentives for renewable energy use.
 Neguse supports endangered wildlife protections, including sponsoring bills to support wildlife protections on the South Platte River.
 He also supports expanding the size of Arapaho National Forest.

 Economic issues

 Neguse opposed the Tax Cuts and Jobs Act of 2017.
 He opposes increased military spending.